-Kathleen Gavin brought her extensive production experience in theater and animation to her role as Senior Vice President, Special Projects, for Walt Disney Feature Animation.
+Kathleen Gavin brought her extensive production experience in theater and animation to her role as Senior Vice President, Special Projects, for Walt Disney Feature Animation (today known as Walt Disney Animation Studios).
 Her main responsibilities included overseeing the development and production of The Walt Disney Studios’ outside animated projects as well as overseeing animated films that capitalize on new technology.
-Her assignments included Toy Story 2 (1999), done in collaboration with Pixar, Fantasia 2000 (1999), and Dinosaur (2000).
+Her assignments included Toy Story 2 (1999), done in collaboration with Pixar Animation Studios, Fantasia/2000 (2000), and Dinosaur (2000).

 Gavin was also co-producer of Touchstone Pictures’ innovative stop-motion animated-fantasy, Tim Burton’s The Nightmare Before Christmas (1993).
 Transplanted to San Francisco for over two years to set up Skellington Productions, she was responsible for supervising the daily operations involved in the making of the film.

 In 1994, Gavin returned to Burbank as Vice President of Production.
 In this capacity, she was responsible for overseeing the original Toy Story (1995), the first computer-generated animated feature done in collaboration with Pixar; and Runaway Brain (1995), the first Mickey Mouse short film since 1953.
 Gavin was promoted to Senior Vice President in 1996.
 Her first order of business was to oversee the construction of a new digital studio built for the production of Dinosaur.
-She continued to work with Pixar and to oversee numerous projects, including Fantasia 2000, in what Pixar producer Ralph Guggenheim dubbed her “Lunatic Fringe” group until her retirement in 2006.
+She continued to work with Pixar and to oversee numerous projects, including Fantasia/2000, until her retirement in 2006.

 Since leaving Disney, she has volunteered with a number of non-profits including serving as President of the Board for the Atwater Park Center, a school for young special needs children, with a specific focus on kids with autism.
 She is currently president of the LA County Women’s Golf Association.